 There are also a few other small improvements like a better front-facing camera, and it runs the latest Android 10 software.
 On the other side, you’ll be losing the 3.5mm headphone jack if you upgrade.
 If that’s important to you, get ready to buy some wireless headphones.

-In closing, keep in mind that the Galaxy S9 is still a good phone, it’s just getting a little older and might not see too many more software upgrades.
+In closing, keep in mind that the Galaxy S9 is still a good phone, it’s just getting a little older and the Android 10 update might be its last big upgrade.
 Plus, you’re probably envious of friends with triple camera phones and bigger screens.

 Samsung Galaxy Android 10 Update Info (2020)